sm202020/Webstack---Portfolio-Project---Pitch/README.md

 • 5.
 HTML
 • 6.
 CSS
 • 7.
 Aphrodite

 Backend:

 • Firebase (for auth and data storage)

 • JSON-server (REST API)

-Installation and Setup
+INSTALLATION AND SETUP

 Follow these steps to get the app running locally:

-• Clone the repository:
+• CLONE THE REPOSITORY:

 git clone https://github.com/sm202020/Webstack--- Portfolio-Project---Pitch.git
 cd  Webstack---Portfolio-Project---Pitch

 .
-Install dependencies:
+INSTALL DEPENDENCIES:

 npm install

-• Run the app:
+• RUN THE APP:

 npm start

 The app will be available at http://localhost:3000.

-• Build for production (optional):
+• BUILD FOR PRODUCTION (optional):

 npm run build